telliott99/SimpleView/SimpleView.md

     }
 ```

-(or call it through some variation on what we have above).
+and call it through some variation on what we have above.

 Well, that's it for this basic introduction.
+Hope this is useful to you, I know it will be for me.